sugnanprabhu/intel-aero-docs/docs/getting-started/flying.md

          __CAUTION – MOTORS WILL SPIN – STAY CLEAR OF THE PROPELLERS__

-         Note: When flying indoors, or areas where there is a weak GPS signal, use Manual flight mode (mode 0).
+         Note: When flying indoors, or areas where there is a weak GPS signal, use Stabilized flight mode (mode 0).

          ![Figure 7](img/guide_7.png)

         2. To disarm the motors, press the left gimbal stick toward the bottom left.
 Hold for about 2 seconds.
 (Figure 7) The motors will stop spinning.

     5. Choose the appropriate Flight Mode.
 Mode numbers below correspond to the default mode assignment.
 Always have a GCS connected and check modes are as expected before flight.
 QGroundControl is the recommended GCS.
-        1. INDOOR FLIGHTS: use __Manual__ (mode 0) or __Altitude Hold__ (mode 1).
+        1. INDOOR FLIGHTS: use __Stabilized__ (mode 0) or __Altitude Hold__ (mode 1).
-       _Manual flight mode requires reasonable piloting skills.
+       _Stabilized flight mode requires reasonable piloting skills.
 Until you are experienced, use caution while operating in this mode._
-        2. OUTDOOR FLIGHTS: use any of the 3 modes: __Manual__ (mode 0), __Altitude Hold__ (mode 1) or __Position Hold (GPS)__ (mode 2).
+        2. OUTDOOR FLIGHTS: use any of the 3 modes: __Stabilized__ (mode 0), __Altitude Hold__ (mode 1) or __Position Hold (GPS)__ (mode 2).
        _It is recommended to use __Position Hold (GPS)__ (mode 2) when flying outdoors for greater flight stability.
 Note that this mode relies upon the drone locking onto a GPS signal.
 For best performance, place the drone in an area that has clear line of sight to the sky and wait for 3D lock and low HDOP before attempting to fly in __Position Hold (GPS)__ mode.
 Connect a GCS to the drone to check everything is ok (see instructions on page 7 “For Developers and Advanced Users” to install and use the QGroundControl application)._

 4. Takeoff: Slowly increase throttle by pushing the left gimbal stick upward.
-When flying in Manual flight mode, be especially prepared to compensate for any drift by controlling pitch and roll stick.
+When flying in Stabilized flight mode, be especially prepared to compensate for any drift by controlling pitch and roll stick.
 On __Altitude Hold__ or __Position Hold (GPS)__ the drone will only takeoff after the throttle stick (left one) is more or less above the middle level.

 5. Land the Drone
     1. It is easier to land the drone using __Position Hold (GPS)__ flight mode, which allows for a more controlled rate of decent and stability.
-    2. Landing safely in __Manual__ flight mode requires reasonable piloting skills.
+    2. Landing safely in __Stabilized__ flight mode requires reasonable piloting skills.
 Be prepared to control the rate of decent to minimize hard impact with the landing surface.

-6. Automated Landing (Optional)
+6. Return to Launch (RTL)
-    1. The drone is pre-programmed at the factory to RETURN TO LAUNCH if communication between the remote control transmitter and the drone is lost.
+    1. The drone is pre-programmed at the factory to Return to Launch if communication between the remote control transmitter and the drone is lost.
 RETURN TO LAUNCH is an automated landing procedure that will fly the drone from wherever it is when the transmitter’s signal was lost back to the location from where it first took off, subject to remaining battery power.
     2. You can force this procedure by turning OFF the remote control transmitter while the drone is in flight.
 Turning ON the transmitter will allow you to regain communications with the drone.
     3. This feature may not be available if you make changes to the Flight Modes programmed at the factory.
     4. Other failsafe options like commanding the drone to land rather than returning to launch can be selected on the GCS

 7. Turn OFF / Power Down
     1. Always turn OFF the drone before turning off the transmitter.
-    2. Press and hold the power button (Figure 5) on the drone for approximately 5 seconds until the blue LEDs blink (3 times).
-About 10 seconds later, the drone will power OFF.
-During these 10 seconds, the embedded Linux operating system is performing a graceful shutdown.
+    2. Press and hold the power button (Figure 5) on the drone for approximately 3 seconds until the blue LEDs blink rapidly 3 times.
+This will trigger a graceful shutdown of the Linux OS.
     3. You may now turn OFF the remote control transmitter.

 ## Troubleshooting

 These troubleshooting tips are for basic usage.
 For additional troubleshooting tips, please visit the Intel Aero Platform Community Support Forum [communities.intel.com/community/tech/intel-aero](https://communities.intel.com/community/tech/intel-aero)

-   * _The GPS antenna mast cannot be raised 90o (vertical):_
+### _The GPS antenna mast cannot be raised 90o (vertical):_

      The antenna hinge may be stiff.
 Be gentle and apply steady pressure to lift the antenna mast.
 Be sure to slide the antenna base cover away from the base when attempting to raise the antenna mast so that it does not interfere with the hinge.

-   * _The orange LED on the remote control receiver is blinking:_
+### _The orange LED on the remote control receiver is blinking:_

 This indicates the remote control transmitter and receiver are not properly bound (paired) or that at any moment after turining the receiver on it lost connection to the trasmitter.
 This can happen if the receiver is turned on before the transmitter or if they are in fact not bound.
 To bind the transmitter and receiver, turn ON the transmitter while holding down the black panic/bind/trainer button that is immediately adjacent to the Flight Mode toggle switch on the top-left of the transmitter (see Figure 4).
 If the binding process is successful, the receiver’s orange LED will have a steady orange glow.
 The binding may fail if there are other nearby transmitters of the same mode.
 This binding will be remembered in the future as long as the transmitter is always turned on before the drone is turned on.
 To avoid having to bind it again when you the RTF was turned on before the transmitter, you can just turn everything off and on again on the correct order.
 More information on the binding process can be found in the user guide for the [Spektrum SPM4648 DXMX receiver, found online](https://www.spektrumrc.com/ProdInfo/Files/SPM4648-Manual-EN.pdf)

-   * _The orange LED on the remote control receiver is ON and steady, but the transmitter does not appear to control the receiver:_
+### _The orange LED on the remote control receiver is ON and steady, but the transmitter does not appear to control the receiver:_

 It is possible the receiver is bound to a different transmitter.
 Follow the instructions for binding (pairing) the transmitter and receiver.
 Please refer to the troubleshooting tip above.

-   * _The motors do not arm:_
+### _The motors do not arm:_

 Check if the remote control transmitter and receiver are properly bound (paired).
 If not, please refer to troubleshooting tip above.

-   * _The motors arm but the gimbal stick does not control motor throttle:_
+### _The motors arm but the gimbal stick does not control motor throttle:_

 Check if the “Throttle Enable” toggle switch on the remote control transmitter is in the “Arm” position.
 If it is in the “Disarm” position, throttling will have no effect.

-   * _Pressing and holding the drone’s power button for 5 seconds does not shutdown the drone:_
+### _Pressing and holding the drone’s power button for 3 seconds does not shutdown the drone:_

 Disconnect the battery.
 Wait at least 30 seconds.
 Then reconnect the battery.

 ## Common mistakes: